Zoophilia: Research

-In Romania, although zoophilia was officially banned in May 2022, there are no laws which prohibit zoophilic pornography.
-Creating sites that present zoophilic pornography is not allowed per Article 7.3 of Law 196/2003, but no punishment is defined for doing so.

-In Hungary, where production faces no legal limitations, zoophilic materials have become a substantial industry that produces a number of films and magazines, particularly for Dutch companies such as Topscore and Book & Film International, and the genre has stars such as "Hector", a Great Dane dog starring in several films.

-In Japan, zoophilic pornography is used to bypass censorship laws, often featuring models performing fellatio on non-human animals, because oral penetration of a non-human penis is not in the scope of Japanese pixelization censorship.
-While primarily underground, there are a number of zoophilic pornography actresses who specialize in bestiality movies.

-In the United Kingdom, Section 63 of the Criminal Justice and Immigration Act 2008 criminalises possession of realistic pornographic images depicting sex with non-human animals (see extreme pornography), including fake images and simulated acts, as well as images depicting sex with dead animals.
-The law provides for sentences of up to two years in prison; a sentence of 12 months was handed down in one case in 2011.
+In one study, psychiatric patients were found to have a statistically significant higher prevalence rate (55 percent) of reported bestiality, both actual sexual contacts (45 percent) and sexual fantasy (30 percent) than the control groups of medical in-patients (10 percent) and psychiatric staff (15 percent).
+(Crépault & Couture 1980) reported that 5.3 percent of the men they surveyed had fantasized about sexual activity with an animal during heterosexual intercourse.
+In a 2014 study, 3% of women and 2.2% of men reported fantasies about having sex with an animal.

 Zoophiles

 Non-sexual zoophilia

 The love of animals is not necessarily sexual in nature.
 In psychology and sociology the word "zoophilia" is sometimes used without sexual implications.
 Being fond of animals in general, or as pets, is accepted in Western society, and is usually respected or tolerated.
 The word zoophilia is used to mean a sexual preference towards animals, which makes it a paraphilia.
 Some zoophiles may not act on their sexual attraction to animals.
 People who identify as zoophiles may feel their love for animals is romantic rather than purely sexual and say this makes them different from those committing entirely sexually motivated acts of bestiality.